What sets a Log Home Apart?

 According to xxx of Kansas State University

-The Structural Use of Logs In Roof Systems
+The Structural Use of Logs In Roof Systems and Trusses

 A commonly considered roof system consists of log gable ends with log purlins to support either pole rafters, which in turn carry an insulated roof covering, or else the purlins support vertical planking which will again have the required insulation and roof covering.